 7. The Greenway Synergy

-Waterfront spots connect to the greenway.
-Calhoun’s on the River is on the Neyland Greenway.
-Printshop Beer Co. is near Suttree Landing Park.
-You can walk.
-You can bike.
-You can scoot.
+One of Knoxville’s better tricks is how many waterfront spots connect nicely to the greenway.
+Calhoun’s on the River sits on the Neyland Greenway, and Printshop Beer Co. is near Suttree Landing Park.
+You can walk, bike, or scoot your way around instead of spending the whole afternoon re-parking like a fool.

 8. Menu Expectations

-• Printshop: Check their social media for the food truck of the day.
+- Printshop: Check social media for the food truck lineup.

 9. Parking Logistics

-• Downtown (Calhoun’s): Use the public lots near Volunteer Landing.
-Be prepared to pay.
+- Downtown (Calhoun’s): Use public lots near Volunteer Landing and expect to pay.

-• West Knoxville (Lakeside Tavern): Parking is free.
-The lot is huge.
-It still fills up.
+- West Knoxville (Lakeside Tavern): Parking is free, and the lot is large, but yes, it can still fill up.

 10. The Return Strategy

-The goal is to be home before the street lights come on.
-This is the core philosophy of DayDrinking HQ.
+The whole point is to be home before the street lights come on.
+That is the religion over at DayDrinking HQ, and honestly, it is a solid one.

 Start your exit at 4:30 PM.